mathfather/Tweet-Sentiment-Extraction/README.md

 ### BERT models

 To reproduce BERT model experiments, you can directly run `BertBaseWithOutSentiment.py` and `BertBaseWithSentiment.py` under the folder **src**.
 Some hpyerparameters can be changed, and the way of making modifications is indicated in the scripts.
-Note that you should download the BERT base model to local folder **bert_base** under the **models** folder.
+Note that you should download the BERT base model to local folder **bert_base** under the **models** folder before you actually run the experiments.
 For your reference you can download the the corresponding files from these source:

 - vocab : https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-uncased-vocab.txt
 - config : https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-uncased-config.json